avaxman/Directional/docs/file_formats.md

 ### Raw Field (```.rawfield```)

-This  file format describe a face-based field given in uncompressed xyz form as follows:
+This  file format describe a raw field given in uncompressed xyz form as follows:

-    [Degree]  [#faces]
+    [Degree]  [#tangent_spaces]
     [x] [y] [z] [x][y][z]  ....
 N*Degree columns
      ... #faces rows

-The convention is that the vectors are assumed to be ordered by the given index within each face.
+The convention is that the vectors are assumed to be ordered by the given index within each tangent space.
 Mostly expected to be CCW ordering around the normal for several functions.
 Altering this might result in unexpected results.
-The indices are **not** assumed to be matching across neighboring faces, and are independently indexed per face.
+The indices are **not** assumed to be matching across neighboring tangent spaces, and are independently indexed per space.
+Note that this file format does not assume anything about the tangent bundle itself or any of its implementations---it can store, for instance, either face- or vertex-based fields.

 ### Singularities (```.sing```)